 For this reading, I let the Tarot choose a cycle to talk about…

 1. The seed – The High Priestess.
-This concerns my current cycle of growth on my Goddess-centred spiritual Path and choosing to work with Hekate as my tutelary deity.
-Thankfully, She chose me too.
+This concerns my current cycle of growth on my Goddess-centred spiritual Path and choosing to work with Hekate as my tutelary deity for a limited time.

 2. How you nurture the seed – Ace of Pentacles.
 As if my entire existence depends on it.
 That’s how it feels and it may well be the case.